100 Years Ago, Queer Cinema Thrived in Weimar Germany

 Victor and Victoria

-The iconic musical made famous by Julie Andrews had many predecessors, but the first was Victor and Victoria made all the way back in 1933.
-It shares the flamboyance and slapstick mistaken gender identity antics of the better-known Julie Andrews classic, plus eagle-eyed aficionados will spot some matching outfits between the two versions.
+The iconic musical made famous by Julie Andrews had many predecessors, but the first Victor and Victoria was made all the way back in 1933.
+The story follows a young woman who, unable to find work as a music hall singer, partners with a down-and-out thespian to revamp her act.
+Pretending to be a man performing in drag, Victoria becomes the toast of the international stage.
+But she soon finds that her playful bending of genders enmeshes her personal and professional life in a tangle of unexpected complications.
+The 1933 original shares the flamboyance and slapstick mistaken gender identity antics of the better-known Julie Andrews classic, plus eagle-eyed aficionados will spot some matching outfits between the two versions.